micahstubbs/adit/readme.md

 ### Latest Updates

+* Performance improvements
+    * Plot updates are queued and completed as time is available to avoid locking out the render thread
+    * Plot points are updated rather than destroyed and recreated (and the updates are not accomplished with an animation)
+    * New `physics-collider` component is drop-in replacement for `sphere-collider` that uses the `physics` engine's existing collision detection instead of calculating its own collisions
 * Scales for plots: added `plot-axis-text` component.
 This will be automatically added to a `plot` and label x, y, and z axes.
 Supports numeric labels and text labels for factors.